Materials via code

 })

-In the example above, the image for the material is located in a materials
+In the example above, the image for the material is located in a assets/materials

 folder, which is located at root level of the scene project folder.

-💡 Tip: We recommend keeping your texture image files separate in a /materials
+💡 Tip: We recommend keeping your texture image files somewhere in the /assets

 folder inside your scene.